Tennessee Volunteers football: Logos and uniforms

 Now and for most of their history, the Volunteers have worn orange jerseys with white numbers at home and white jerseys with orange numbers on the road.
 The standard helmets have been white with an orange stripe down the center for decades (with a short-lived two-striped variation in 1973), and the "Power T" logo on either side.
 Uniform pants have changed over time, with the standard being white with two orange stripes down the side.
 Orange pants with white stripes were introduced in 1977 are still occasionally worn as an alternate, both at home and on the road.

 The Volunteers originally wore black uniforms from 1911 to 1920, later replaced with orange jerseys with black wool numbers were first worn on September 23, 1922, in a 50–0 win against Emory & Henry.
 In 1935, the jerseys were white with orange stripes on the sleeves, but this changed in 1936 to orange jerseys and white numbers, which were on the front for the first time.
 This combination has since become the standard for the team, with limited variation.
 Black numbers and stripes returned in 1963 before going away again in 1964.
 The 1971 season saw the introduction of player names on jerseys, as well as orange shoulders on road jerseys, which would last until 1974.
 Later alternates have taken inspiration from this look, including games in 2004, 2014, and 2023.
 The numbers on white jerseys were outlined in black until the 2013 season, and the outlines have not returned for on-field play since.

 The pants for the team have gone through several iterations, but have mostly maintained a white or orange base color with stripes.
 Orange debuted as the base color in 1977 under Johnny Majors and appeared occasionally until his retirement, and have been used sporadically since.
 Stripes have usually been a part of the pants, but were absent from 1995 to 2002.

 In 1995, Adidas signed on to be the official uniform supplier of Tennessee football, an agreement that would last until 2015, when Nike took over as official supplier.
 The switch to Nike included several small touches, including a checkerboard pattern on the back of the helmet stripe, a switch to a single stripe on the pants, and most notably a new bespoke number font that incorporated angles from the state of Tennessee's borders.
 The helmet and pants striping changes have since been undone, but the number font remains.
-In 2025, Adidas signed a 10-year deal with the university, and will return as the official supplier on July 1, 2026.
+In 2025, Adidas signed a 10-year deal with the university, and returned as the official supplier on July 1, 2026.